Subsystem codes with high thresholds by gauge fixing and reduced qubit overhead

 where $n$ is the number of physical qubits and $k$ is the number of logical qubits.
 A semi-hyperbolic code derived from such a code has $l^2n$ qubits, where $l$ is the dimension of the lattice tiling each face in the semi-hyperbolic code.
 Therefore, the number of data qubits (excluding ancillas) in a subsystem $\{8,4\}$-semi-hyperbolic code with $k$ logical qubits is $6(k-2)l^2$.
 To compare the performance of subsystem semi-hyperbolic codes with subsystem toric codes, we will compare each semi-hyperbolic code to multiple independent copies of a toric code with the same rate $k/n$, such that we can compare the performance keeping $k$ and $n$ fixed.
 Since the rate of a subsystem toric code with distance $L$ is $2/(3L^2)$, we compare our subsystem semi-hyperbolic $\{8,4\}$ codes with copies of a toric code with distance close to

 where $k$ is the number of qubits in the $\{8,4\}$ semi-hyperbolic code and $l$ is the dimension of the lattice tiling each face in the semi-hyperbolic code.
 Note that the total number of qubits including ancillas $(1+4n_a/3)n$ is proportional to the number of data qubits $n$ with the same constant of proportionality for the subsystem toric, hyperbolic and semi-hyperbolic codes.
+Here, $n_a$ is the number of ancilla qubits used per triangle operator (we can always set $n_a=1$, but for some schedules setting $n_a=2$ can improve performance by parallelising the measurement schedule).
 Therefore Eq.~(\ref{eq:toric_vs_semi_constant_rate}) still holds once ancillas are taken into account.